abgox/abyss/readme.md

   - **`Tag`**
     - `Font` : A font.
     - `PSModule` : A [PowerShell Module](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_modules).
-    - `NoAutoUpdate` : `json.autoupdate` are not configured, and Scoop cannot automatically detect updates.
+    - `NoUpdate` : `json.autoupdate` are not configured, and Scoop cannot automatically detect updates.
   - **`Description`** : App Description.

 ---